-10.1 Fund structure
+9.1 Fund structure

-The Fund has been structured as an unapproved investment fund for the purpose of investing in SEIS qualifying companies.
-The Fund is treated as an alternative investment fund in accordance with the EU Alternative Investment Fund Managers Directive.
+The Fund is an unapproved EIS fund and treated as an alternative investment fund in accordance with the EU Alternative Investment Fund Managers Directive.
 Jenson has been authorised to act as manager of alternative investment funds.

-Investors should be aware that the Fund is not a distinct legal entity and the term 'Fund', when used in this document, refers to a number of discretionary portfolios of shares in SEIS qualifying companies, each managed on an identical basis for each of the investors.
+Investors should be aware that the Fund is not a distinct legal entity but is constituted of a series of discretionary investment management agreements by which investors who wish to make venture capital investments in a portfolio of unquoted EIS qualifying companies, may appoint Jenson to act as their common discretionary investment manager to make and manage Investments made on their behalf in accordance with that policy.
 Each investor will at all times be the beneficial owner of a whole number of shares held on his or her behalf and which have been allocated in the proportion that his or her subscription bears to the total of subscriptions to the Fund.
-The Fund will comprise a number of discretionary managed portfolios as noted above.